 2. Craft an excellent profile with a summary of your product manager qualifications

 A profile should act as the hook at the top of your resume, capturing the attention of hiring managers by concisely explaining who you are.
 Start by clearly stating your job title, years in the field, and a few core skills in your area of expertise.
 What makes you unique?
-Mention those key details that make you the perfect product manager for the job.
+Mention those key details that make you the perfect product manager.

-For example, if they’re looking for someone familiar with artificial intelligence (AI) to track user interactions, mention your ability to leverage machine learning.
+For example, if they’re looking for someone familiar with artificial intelligence (AI) to track user interactions, mention your ability to leverage machine learning (ML).
 Or perhaps you’re proficient in a programming language they use in their workflow.
-List a few of those languages here in your profile to stand out as a promising candidate.
+List a few languages in your profile to stand out as a promising candidate.

 Senior-Level Profile Example